 Because FIPS must be enabled before the operating system that your cluster uses boots for the first time, you cannot enable FIPS after you deploy a cluster.

 2.1.
 FIPS validation in OpenShift Container Platform

-OpenShift Container Platform uses certain FIPS Validated / Modules in Process modules within Red Hat Enterprise Linux (RHEL) and RHCOS for the operating system components that it uses.
+OpenShift Container Platform uses certain FIPS Validated / Modules in Process modules within RHEL and RHCOS for the operating system components that it uses.
 See RHEL7 core crypto components.
 For example, when users SSH into OpenShift Container Platform clusters and containers, those connections are properly encrypted.

 OpenShift Container Platform components are written in Go and built with Red Hat’s golang compiler.
 When you enable FIPS mode for your cluster, all OpenShift Container Platform components that require cryptographic signing call RHEL and RHCOS cryptographic libraries.

 Table 2.1.
 FIPS mode attributes and limitations in OpenShift Container Platform 4.4